Redquaker/obdocs/skills/farming/README.md

 Alternatively, you can use `/farming auto_farm` to automatically plant the highest level seed in each patch you currently have access to.

-You can view the patches you currently have things planted in, as well as the time remaining before they are done growing, by using `/farming check_patches`
+You can view the patches you currently have things planted in, as well as the time remaining before they are done growing, by using `/farming check_patches`.

 You can set crop payment and compost to apply automatically using the `/farming default_compost` and `/farming always_pay` commands.